Flux cost functions and optimal metabolic states: Proofs

-All four criteria can be defined for entire models or single reactions.
-For example, a metabolite variation $\delta \mv$ is \emph{thermodynamically neutral for reaction $l$} if it can be added to any metabolite profile $\mv$ in the metabolite polytope without changing the thermodynamic force of reaction $l$.
-The four criteria help us describe the nullspace of the cost curvature matrix $\Hmat$ for different types of rate laws: \begin{enumerate}[leftmargin=5mm] \item ``Reversibility-based'' rate laws depend on metabolite concentrations solely through thermodynamic forces \cite{nfbd:16}.
-In models with suc rate laws, all thermodynamically neutral metabolite variations are both kinetically neutral and cost-neutral.
-In such models, any nullvector of $\Nmat\trans$ will also be a nullvector of $\Hmat$. \item ``Saturation-based'' rate laws depend on metabolite concentrations solely through the principal concentration terms \cite{nfbd:16}.
-In models with such rate laws, all mass-action neutral metabolite variations are also kinetically neutral and cost-neutral.
-In such models, any nullvector of ${\Mmat^{\rm S} \choose \Mmat^{\rm P}}$ will also be a nullvector of $\Hmat$. \item Let $S$ be the \emph{cost-neutral subspace} of a model, i.e.~the set of all cost-neutral metabolite variations.
-For any difference vectors $\mvA - \mvB$, we can infer the implication $\mvA - \mvB \in S \Rightarrow \enzymemetcost(\mvA) = \enzymemetcost(\mvB)$.
-This means: any kinetically neutral variation $\delta \mv$ is also cost-neutral and is therefore a nullvector of $\Hmat$, i.e.~$\Hmat\,\delta \mv=0$.
-Thus, for reversibility-based rate laws, all thermodynamically neutral variations are cost-neutral (and are therefore nullvectors of the cost curvature matrix), and for saturation-based rate laws, all mass-action neutral variations are cost-neutral. \end{enumerate}
+All four criteria also apply to single reactions.
+For example, a metabolite variation $\delta \lncv$ is called \emph{thermodynamically neutral for reaction $l$} if it can be added to any metabolite profile $\lncv$ without changing the thermodynamic force of reaction $l$.
+Using the four criteria, we can describe the nullspace of the cost curvature matrix $\Hmat$ for different types of rate laws: \begin{enumerate}[leftmargin=5mm] \item ``Reversibility-based'' rate laws depend on metabolite concentrations solely through thermodynamic forces \cite{nfbd:16}.
+With such rate laws, all thermodynamically neutral metabolite variations are kinetically neutral and cost-neutral, and any nullvector of $\Nmat\trans$ is a nullvector of $\Hmat$. \item ``Saturation-based'' rate laws depend on metabolite concentrations solely through the principal concentration terms \cite{nfbd:16}.
+With such rate laws, all mass-action neutral metabolite variations are kinetically neutral and cost-neutral, and any nullvector of ${\Mmat^{\rm S} \choose \Mmat^{\rm P}}$ is a nullvector of $\Hmat$. \item Let $S$ be the \emph{cost-neutral subspace} of a model, i.e.~the set of all cost-neutral metabolite variations.
+For any difference vector $\lncvA - \lncvB$, we obtain that $\lncvA - \lncvB \in S \Rightarrow \enzymemetcost(\lncvA) = \enzymemetcost(\lncvB)$.
+This means: any kinetically neutral variation $\delta \lncv$ is cost-neutral and is therefore a nullvector of $\Hmat$, i.e.~$\Hmat\,\delta \lncv=0$. \end{enumerate} Thus, in models with reversibility-based rate laws, all thermodynamically neutral variations are also cost-neutral and are therefore nullvectors of the cost curvature matrix.
+Likewise, with saturation-based rate laws, all mass-action neutral variations are also cost-neutral and nullvectors of the cost curvature matrix.